 In a cyber-focused world, it can be difficult to find or even expect privacy or confidentiality.
-However, in a legal sense, at least, there are situations where it still exists.
+However, in a legal sense, at least, attorney-client privilege is one of the areas that it still exists.

-At Jay Trucks, our automotive crash lawyers in Flint are well-versed in the laws that impact your car accident claim.
+At Jay Trucks, our automotive crash lawyers in Flint handle complicated car crash claims every day.
 We are ready to help you recover the fullest amount of compensation available.

 FREE and Confidential Case Review.
 (800) 762-8623

 What is Attorney-Client Privilege?

 Attorney-client privilege is a legal rule that was implemented to protect a client’s conversation with his or her attorney.
 Attorneys are strictly prohibited from sharing any part of a private conversation held with a client.
 Breaking this privilege could cause an attorney to be disbarred.